jepstein-eagle/adaptable/packages/adaptableblotter/HelpREADME.md

 # Adaptable Blotter Code Docs

-Read me for the Adaptable Blotter Code Documentation.

 There are 3 main ways that developers / users 'interact' with the code in the Adaptable Blotter:

-- Setting **Blotter Options** when first instantianting the Adaptable Blotter
+- Setting **Blotter Options** when instantianting the Adaptable Blotter

 - Providing the Adaptable Blotter at startup with **Predefined Configuration**